PeerDB-io/peerdb/README.md

 2. Real-time Streaming of Query results across data-stores
 3. Federated query workloads - Query multiple data-stores through a common SQL interface

-We support multiple target connectors to move data from Postgres and a couple of source connectors to move data into Postgres.
-More details [here](https://docs.peerdb.io/sql/commands/supported-connectors)

 ## Get started

 ```bash